apache/seatunnel-website/blog/2021-12-30-spark-execute-tidb.md

 ##### Spark

-这一部分是 Spark 的相关配置，主要配置 Spark 执行时所需的资源大小以及其他 Spark 配置。
+This part is related to Spark configuration.
+It mainly configures the resource size required for Spark execution and other Spark configurations.

-我们的 TiDB Input 插件是基于 TiSpark 实现的，而 TiSpark 依赖于 TiKV 集群和 Placement Driver (PD)。因此我们需要指定 PD 节点信息以及 TiSpark 相关配置`spark.tispark.pd.addresses`和`spark.sql.extensions`。
+Our TiDB Input plugin is implemented based on TiSpark, which relies on TiKV cluster and Placement Driver (PD).
+So we need to specify PD node information and TiSpark related configuration `spark.tispark.pd.addresses` and `spark.sql.extensions`.

     spark {
       spark.app.name = "seatunnel-tidb"